 - Whiteboard, sticky notes, chart paper, digital illustrations, and so on.

 - Mystery shopping, Net Promoter Score (NPS) surveys, customer feedback forms, and mystery calling can all provide actionable insights.

 Define Key Themes

 - Combine them under an emotion or a situation occurring at a particular CX touchpoint.

 Update the Map

-- Finalize the Empathy Map and share with relevant stakeholders within the organization.
+- Finalize the Empathy Map and share it with relevant stakeholders within the organization.

 - Input data into a separate spreadsheet.
 This can be used for the evaluation of the brand’s customer journey on a quarterly basis or yearly basis.

 To achieve maximum effectiveness and positive customer experiences, it is best to combine one or more mapping methods.
-By making the consumer experience the center of an organization’s ‘pre-game’ strategy, it increases consumer confidence in their services and products.
+Making the consumer experience the center of an organization’s ‘pre-game’ strategy, increases consumer confidence in their services and products.
 Empathy mapping will, eventually, help teams identify actionable insights and overcome key problem areas in their brand’s customer journey.